Mining in New Zealand: New frontiers

-Carbon Capture and Storage (CCS) is attracting funding in the billions of dollars as part of global efforts to address greenhouse gas emissions.
+Carbon capture and storage (CCS) is attracting funding in the billions of dollars as part of global efforts to address greenhouse-gas emissions.
 CCS may well have a vital role to play in the portfolio of technologies to be deployed.
 The New Zealand Government is a partner with the Australian Government in the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC) for research to support commercial-scale CCS.
 However, in the New Zealand context, University of Canterbury researchers authored a 2009 paper on CCS published in the peer-reviewed journal Energy Policy.
-The paper considered the permanence of CO_{2} storage was uncertain and that CCS was unlikely to significantly reduce carbon emissions.
+The paper considered the permanence of CO2 storage was uncertain and that CCS was unlikely to significantly reduce carbon emissions.
 The paper concluded that further investment in CCS was seriously questionable as a policy.

-Coal Seam Gas (CSG) is a form of natural gas occurring naturally in deep coal seams that could potentially add to New Zealand's gas supply.
+Coal seam gas (CSG) is a form of natural gas occurring naturally in deep coal seams that could potentially add to New Zealand's gas supply.
 In 2008, Solid Energy trialled CSG extraction at the Waikato coal fields, for use in electricity generation.

 Deep-sea metallic mineral deposits in the Kermadec volcanic arc are attracting research into how they are formed and how they influence the surrounding undersea biodiversity.
-Mineral-rich fluids coming out of seafloor hot springs contact cold sea water and precipitate out high-grade ore deposits containing gold, copper, lead, zinc, iron, manganese and other metals.
+Mineral-rich fluids coming out of seafloor hot springs contact cold sea water and precipitate out high-grade ore deposits containing gold, copper, lead, zinc, iron, manganese, and other metals.
 In one sense, these are renewable resources because they are constantly being formed.
 Discovering these deposits is one matter; mining them in an economic and environmentally appropriate way is another.
 Extraction of these resources is viewed as a long-term prospect.
 A proposal for the protection of part of the Kermadec volcanoes is being developed by the Pew Environmental Group.